Analysis-Driven Procedural Generation of an Engine Sound Dataset with Embedded Control Annotations: Validation

 \subsection{Application Validation: Enabling Data-Driven Research}

-To validate that framework-generated data supports data-driven methods, we trained a differentiable harmonic-plus-noise synthesis network (1.4M parameters) that reconstructs audio solely from RPM and torque inputs.
-The architecture processes control parameters through temporal embeddings and GRU layers to generate 128 harmonic voices and 256 noise bands via linear layers and model heads for time-varying synthesis parameter derivation, trained with multi-resolution STFT loss over 100 epochs on dataset subsets A, B, and C.
+To demonstrate that framework-generated data supports data-driven modeling, we trained a differentiable harmonic-plus-noise synthesis network (1.4M parameters) that reconstructs audio solely from RPM and torque inputs; full architectural details are given in~\cite{doerflerNeuralEngineSound2025}.
+We evaluate training dynamics on three dataset subsets A (inline-4), B (V8 SUV), and C (V8 sports car), selected to span increasing signal complexity: from predominantly harmonic content (A) through moderate noise and resonator modification (B) to strong harmonic deviations and resonator transformation (C).
+The model maps control parameters through GRU layers to time-varying parameters for 128 harmonic voices and 256 noise bands, trained with multi-resolution STFT loss over 100 epochs.